-- Possess knowledge of the principles and methods of the prevention, assessment, and intervention for individuals with communication and swallowing disorders. - Mastery in the use of assessment tools designed to assess children and adults with communication and swallowing disorders. - Mastery in the use of intervention methods and techniques used to treat individuals with communication and swallowing disorders.
+- Possess knowledge of the principles and methods of the prevention, assessment, and intervention for individuals with communication and swallowing disorders. - Mastery in using assessment tools to evaluate and diagnose children and adults with communication and swallowing disorders. - Mastery in using intervention methods and techniques used to treat individuals with communication and swallowing disorders.